VirtualWolf/powerwall-to-pvoutput-uploader/README.md

 ## Optional settings
 * `DEBUG` — Set this to enable full debug logging of everything that's going on
-* `DISABLE_PVOUTPUT_UPLOAD` — Set this to have the application do everything except actually send data to PVOutput (useful for local development)
+* `DISABLE_PVOUTPUT_UPLOAD` — Set this to have the application do everything except actually send data to PVOutput (useful for local development, or if you don't care about PVOutput at all and just want to have the data from the Powerwall accessible via MQTT as described below)

 ## Publishing to MQTT
 * `MQTT_HOST`, `MQTT_PORT`, and `MQTT_TOPIC` — Set these variables to have powerwall-to-pvoutput publish the data it receives from the Powerwall to the specified MQTT broker and topic.